Installing MidPoint From Source Code

 There are few things to check before you start the installation:

-• Make sure to see Release Notes for list of environments that are known to work and for the list of known issues in current release.
+• Make sure to see the Release Notes for the list of environments that are known to work and for the list of known issues in the current release.

 • Make sure the System Requirements are met.

-• Development versions of midPoint are, quite obviously, not finished yet.
-There may be unfinished parts, bugs, instability and a variety of other problems.
-Use it at your own risk only.
+• Development versions of midPoint are not yet finalized.
+There may be unfinished features, bugs, instability, and a variety of other issues.
+Use them at your own risk.

 Prerequisites

-MidPoint is a Java application, therefore it requires Java platform to run on.
-Java 21 is a recommended platform for MidPoint 4.8.2.
+MidPoint is a Java application, therefore it requires a Java platform to run on.
+Java 21 is the recommended platform for MidPoint 4.9.3.
 Alternatively, Java 17 can be used.
 Other Java platform versions are not supported.
 Java platform distributions based on OpenJDK are recommended.
-Other JDK builds (e.g. Oracle) may work as well, but those have limited support for midPoint (see release notes for the details).
+Other JDK builds (e.g. Oracle) may work as well, but those have a limited support for midPoint (see the Release Notes for details).

-Please make sure you have full Java Development Kit (JDK), not just the runtime environment (JRE).
-Full set of development tools is needed, as you will be building midPoint from source code.
+Make sure you have the full Java Development Kit (JDK), not just the runtime environment (JRE).
+A full set of development tools is needed as you will be building midPoint from source code.

 Git

-The midPoint source is available from a Git server.
-You will need a suitable git client software to clone the source code.
+The midPoint source is available in Git.
+You will need a suitable Git client software to clone the source code.
 Many operating systems include that as a standard package.
-E.g. Debian-based Linux system can install it using apt:
+For example, in Debian-based Linux systems, you can install Git using apt:

 sudo apt install git